Resource Allocation Committee

 - Expected measurable output in several publications and students (master and PhD).

 - Demonstrated need for access to leading-edge compute or storage facilities

 - New user groups and disciplines are given higher priority

 - The request for resources (type and amount) must be reasonable.
-E.g., projects that repeatedly overestimate their needs (i.e., use considerably less resources than they applied for) in successive allocation periods will be reduced in size.
+E.g., projects that repeatedly overestimate their needs (i.e., use considerably fewer resources than they applied for) in successive allocation periods will be reduced in size.

 The Resource Allocation Committee reserves the right to alter the request for resources, especially the capacity of the requested facilities is insufficient.
-In such case, an application may be reduced in size or assigned to another facility.
-The request for resources may also be altered if the request appears to be too large and/or the need for the amount of resources is not sufficiently motivated.
+In such a case, an application may be reduced in size or assigned to another facility.
+The request for resources may also be altered if the request appears to be too large and/or the need for the number of resources is not sufficiently motivated.